alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

   - caddy
   - netlify
 ---
-I had a long train journey on Tuesday, and I spent part of it moving this website from Netlify to a Linux server running [Caddy].
+I had a long train journey on Tuesday, and I spent the time moving this website from Netlify to a Linux server running [Caddy].
 (Yes, the Wi-Fi on European trains is reliable enough to make that possible, even pleasant.)

 Hopefully nobody noticed!